Ludlow Infant Academy Policies

 “Pupils display a thirst for knowledge and understanding and a love of learning.
 This has a very strong impact on learning in lessons” OFSTED

 At Ludlow Infant Academy we expect pupil behaviour to be impeccable.
-Pupils’ pride in the school should be shown by their excellent conduct, manners and punctuality.Please click here to view/download our Policy for Attendance documents
+Pupils’ pride in the school should be shown by their excellent conduct, manners and punctuality.Please click here to view/download our Behaviour Policy

 Special Educational Needs (SEN)